GRRINGO/Milano-Care-Centre/README.md

 # README

-This repository will be updated during our hands on lectures with a small app to manage pets.
-We suggest to use it as a starting point (fork) for your project once we finished.

-## What is this repository for?

-Once you fork this repo, you can completely modify it at your own will to write your project.
-You will find the instructions to deploy this repo directly to your heroku account below.
+This repository is for the Hypermedia Applications course project.

+This team is formed by:

+-  **Noah Nettey** 10643774 _noahakai.nettey@mail.polimi.it_
+-  **Kristoffer Nesland** 00000000 _kristoffer.nesland@mail.polimi.it_

+The design for the web page was done together in meetings, before we started to actually produce code.

+**Client-side languages used:** JavaScript, HTML, CSS

+**Tenplate used:** None

+## Notes
+Before this repository was made GitHub was used for version control.
+For that reason there are not too many commits on this repository.

+# Instructions
-## How do I get set up to test this locally?
+### How do I get set up to test this locally?

 -   To run this server locally you should have Nodejs (v7.5.0) installed.